Almost every modern business relies on software tools to optimize business operations and provide a smooth customer experience.

 How an enterprise platform like SAP will handle ERP versus a competitor like Oracle will be completely different, and new system adoption can lead down a very rocky path as your team members adjust to new software and processes.

-Most companies rely on a complex tech stack that works to service all portions of their business operations.
+Most companies rely on a complex tech stack that works to service all portions of their business operations – from telecommunications, to content management, marketing automation to enterprise resource planning.
 When you’re considering a new software adoption, it’s worth taking the time to understand how that new platform will impact your existing tech stack and what the true cost of adoption might be.

 It’s also possible to purchase enterprise platforms that create more problems than they’re worth by forcing widespread adoption in order to be effective.